RoboLancers/RoboLancers-Hardware/CitrusSight/BOM.md

-# Citrus Sight Bill of Materials
+# CountDown Bill of Materials
 All quanties are minimum so more of each is recommended.
-For the *STOCK* Citrus Sight camera.
+For the *STOCK* CountDown camera.

 ## Fasteners
 | QTY | Item  |  Notes & Link | Purpose |